mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 <!---->
 ![Humpback Road](/assets/jpg/forest-20210417.jpeg)<em><sup>Humpback Road, Mount Wells Regional Park</sup></em>

 I made my way through _Langford_ and eventually on to the shoulder of _Highway 14_.
 I turned off the highway on to _Kangaroo Road_; the southern half of _Kangaroo_ was downhill and an absolute blast to ride on a road bike.
-At that point, I was feeling good and probably pushing on the pedals harder than I should have.
+After that point, I was feeling good and probably pushing on the pedals harder than I should have.

 Before leaving _Metchosin_, I rode west to the end of _William Head Road_ for a brief stop and to capture [this week's photo](javascript:flkty.select(2);).
 I had 90 minutes on the clock and a decision on for the next 90 minutes of saddle time.
 As I started to make my way back, I noticed my legs had stiffened again.
 <!---->
 Back in _View Royal_, I caught a group of 3 riders on the _E&N Rail Trail_.
 I was ever so slightly carrying a bit more speed than they were.
 Once it was safe, I put a little torque on the crank to ride passed.

 Unexpectedly, I found myself now the lead out for a group of now 4 riders.
-Nice group; they were intending on following the _E&N Trail_ to _Downtown_ but they ended up following me through an extended tour of _Esquimalt_.
+Nice group; they had intended on following the bike path to _Downtown_ but instead, followed me for an extended tour of _Esquimalt_.
 This was near the end of my ride; I was out of sugar, on cooked legs but they made the last bit of the ride fun for me as I hope I did for them.

 ### Saturday's Route
 ![Ride Map](/assets/jpg/ridemap-20210417.jpeg)